Creating a caring Christian community of love & support while enriching the spiritual lives of older adults.

 Chancel Handbells periodically performs intermediate/advanced music in worship.
 Rehearses on Thursdays from 5:45 - 7:00 p.m.: Allison Shutt

-Grace Notes is adult handbell group that meets on Tuesdays from 11:15 a.m. - 12:15 p.m.; no experience necessary: Allison Shutt
+Grace Notes is an adult handbell group that meets on Tuesdays from 11:15 a.m. - 12:15 p.m.; no experience necessary: Allison Shutt

 Compline Choir offers periodic choral opportunities for evening prayer services: Katie Ann McCarty